-Lenticular printing allows 2-dimensional printed pieces to display both depth and motion.
-(For more information see below and What Are Lenticulars?)
+Lenticular printing allows for two or more images (flips/frames) in the same space on one printed piece.
+It can also display depth or motion.
 Dimension offers a wide range of quality Lenticular products.
 Our extensive experience enables us to offer expert creative advice and design tips, ensuring the best possible results.
 We also offer some of the fastest production times in the industry.

 Here are a few examples of how we have helped clients achieve superior results with Lenticular printed items: